 It is often said that good communication between healthcare providers and their patients is the cornerstone of good healthcare.
 But how can good communication occur where doctors have limited time to spend with their patients?
 Or when patients find it difficult to comprehend the medical jargon that is so easily, and often so quickly, spoken by medical staff?
 Then add to this a patient who is deaf or hard of hearing.

 That’s where medically trained ASL interpreters come in.
 ASL interpreters work with medical professionals to effectively communicate diagnosis and treatment information.
 At the same time, they are able to convey to the doctor any questions or concerns the patient may have.

 When patients are able to better communicate with their care providers, they feel more at ease, which results in more trust.
 Once a patient feels more secure, they tend to open up and provide additional information about themselves and their ailment.
 This, in turn, can lead to a better diagnosis, an improved healthcare experience, and a better outcome for the patient.

-Without the trust fostered by good communication made possible for deaf and hard of hearing individuals through the use of trained medical ASL interpreters, good healthcare is difficult, if not impossible.
+Without the trust fostered by good communication made possible for deaf and hard of hearing individuals through the use of trained medical ASL interpreters, good healthcare is difficult, if not impossible to achieve.

 How ASL Interpreters are Adapting to the Pandemic